 Imaginative programming from Audubon Aquarium of the Americas.

-- AquaVan accepts reservations up to 6 months in advance!
+- The AquaVan accepts reservations up to 6 months in advance.

 - In lieu of a mileage fee we now require a 2 program minimum for presentations outside of Orleans and Jefferson parish.
 You can collaborate with teachers at your school or with teachers at nearby facilities to meet this minimum.
-Please contact us to find out when we will be in your area!
+Please contact us to find out when we will be in your area.

 - Schools & Camps

 The AquaVan features a 30 - 45 minute interactive lesson for classroom sized audiences up to 26 people for Pre-K-1st grade, and 35 people for 2nd grade and above.
 COST: $75.00 per presentation.
 A maximum of 4 presentations can be offered per visit.

 - Hospitals & Libraries

-The AquaVan program includes a 60 minute assembly style presentation for audiences of all sizes.
+The AquaVan program includes a 60-minute assembly-style presentation for audiences of all sizes.
+COST: $100 per presentation.

 - Fairs & Festivals

-The AquaVan features a tabletop program where guests are encouraged to explore the natural world through live animals and artifacts.
+The AquaVan features an engaging tabletop program where guests are encouraged to explore the natural world through live animals and artifacts.
 COST: $200 per hour.
 Maximum of 3 hours per event.

 - Fossil or Fiction?
 (K-6th)